pouyam79i/telegramBot_JavaScript_Samples/README.md

 ### Telegram bot API course
 well these are some examples of the bot codes with javaScript.
-There is a course in faranesh, you can check this<a href="https://faranesh.com/programming/19231-build-telegram-bot-with-javascript-from-basic-to-advanced" target="_blank">Link</a>, which teaches coding bots with javaScript, from basic to advanced :)
+There is a course in faranesh, you can check this <a  target="_blank" href="https://faranesh.com/programming/19231-build-telegram-bot-with-javascript-from-basic-to-advanced">link</a>, which teaches coding bots with javaScript, from basic to advanced :)
 Actually I teach :)
 Plus there are more advanced bots and things which can help you expand your expertise and knowledge.